 In Florida, tenants by the entireties protection has been established by judicial decisions interpreting common law.
-Under Florida judicial law, in order to qualify as tenancy by the entirety, property in question must have certain characteristics:
+Under Florida judicial law, in order to qualify as a tenancy by the entirety, property in question must have the following characteristics:

 - joint ownership and control,

-- the interest must have originated in the same instrument,
+- the spouse’s interests in the asset must have originated in the same instrument,

-- the parties must have been married at the time they acquired the property, and
+- the joint owners must have been married at the time they acquired the property, and

 - the surviving spouse will own the property after either spouse dies.